 Rideshare accidents happen for many of the same reasons as any other vehicle accident.
 Drivers for Uber and Lyft are often struggling to make ends meet, which means they are spending long hours behind the wheel and could be struggling with fatigue, or they could be distracted by their cellphone or GPS system trying to navigate in an unfamiliar area.
 Those that are using Divvy or E-Scooters are much smaller, less protected, and more difficult to see, putting them at risk for serious accidents and injuries.

-At Agruss Law Firm, LLC, we have helped thousands of victims of auto accidents to see justice served and be compensated for their injuries and losses, and some common causes of these accidents include:
+At Mike Agruss Law, we have helped thousands of victims of auto accidents to see justice served and be compensated for their injuries and losses, and some common causes of these accidents include: